-To get a fix on your financial situation, and how it could change because of your health condition, take the following steps:
+To get a fix on your financial situation, and how it could change because of your health condition, consider taking the following steps:

 Step 1.
 Start by gathering your current financial information.
 (Once you're got your information together, stay organized.
 It's easy.
 Being organized can be a major time saver.
 For a simple way to be organized, click here.